veniamin-ilmer/math/bijective_economy.md

 In order to calculate the new radix economy, we have to take into account the storage of all the extra zeros.

-### Digital Ordinary Binary Radix Economy
+### Electronic Ordinary Binary Radix Economy
-Let us assume that in most cases, a programmer will able to predict the number size, and always choose the most efficient number type.
+For simplicity, let's assume we are only working with a byte.

-In this case, the first 256 numbers will require 8 bits of data, then up to 64 K will require 16 bits of data, etc.
+In this case, all first 256 numbers will require 8 bits of data:

-This means, when calculating the radix economy, we will need to understand the digits in this format:

-Decimal | Digital Binary
+Decimal | Electronic Binary
 ---: | ---:
 0 | 00000000
 1 | 00000001